dwb/dwb.github.com/koenigsrufen.md

     * XXI: Mond (Italian for "world", and on Italian cards the world is indeed illustrated on this card.
 Also German for "moon", and so the moon is shown on modern Austrian cards)
 * Four court cards and four pip cards each in hearts and diamonds, ranking King (high), Queen, Knight, Jack, 1, 2, 3, 4 (low).
 * Four court cards and four pip cards each in clubs and spades, ranking King (high), Queen, Knight, Jack, 10, 9, 8, 7 (low).

+The Pagat, Uhu and Kakadu are collectively known as the "birds".

 ## The Deal